brycie-boy/The_Cosmos/In The Buddha’s Words Chapter V. THE WAY TO A FORTUNATE REBIRTH.md

 - Highlight(pink) - Location 2690
 The Nikāyas concisely organize the types of merit into three “bases of meritorious deeds” (puññakiriyavatthu): giving, moral discipline, and meditation.

+- Highlight(pink) - Location 2974
+three ways of making merit.
+(Three Bases of Merit Location 2973, AN 8:33; IV 236–37)

+- Highlight(pink) - Location 2974
+by giving, by moral discipline, and by the development of meditation.
+(Three Bases of Merit Location 2973, AN 8:33; IV 236–37)

 - Highlight(pink) - Location 2692
 In the Indian religious context, the practice of meritorious deeds revolves around faith in certain objects regarded as sacred and spiritually empowering, capable of serving as a support for the acquisition of merit.
 For followers of the Buddha’s teaching these are the Three Jewels: the Buddha, the Dhamma, and the Saṅgha.

+- Highlight(pink) - Location 3075
+“Here, monks, a noble disciple has gone for refuge to the Buddha.
+(The Five Precepts Location 3073, AN 8:39; IV 245–47)

+- Highlight(pink) - Location 3078
+“Further, a noble disciple has gone for refuge to the Dhamma.

+- Highlight(pink) - Location 3079
+“Further, a noble disciple has gone for refuge to the Saṅgha.

 - Highlight(pink) - Location 2695
 the Buddha is supreme among persons, the Dhamma among teachings, and the Saṅgha among religious communities.

+- Highlight(pink) - Location 3009
+3. GIVING

 - Highlight(pink) - Location 2702
 giving serves to break down the egocentric frame of mind on the basis of which we habitually interact with others.

+- Highlight(pink) - Location 3018
+‘By giving this gift, I shall be reborn in a good destination, in a heavenly world, after death’; or with the thought, ‘When giving this gift, my heart will be glad, and happiness and joy will arise in me’; or one gives because it ennobles and adorns the mind.”
+(Reasons for Giving Location 3015, AN 8:33; IV 236–37)

+- Highlight(pink) - Location 3072
+4. MORAL DISCIPLINE

 - Highlight(pink) - Location 2723
 “moral discipline” (sīla),